To guide medical staff with the assessment and management of immune thrombocytopenic purpura (ITP).

 Urinalysis – haematuria

-Full Blood Count (FBC) – shows thrombocytopaenia, normal haemoglobin, normal white cell count, and normal blood film aside from large (left shifted – megakaryocytic) platelets and occasionally some atypical lymphocytes.
+Full Blood Picture (FBP) – shows thrombocytopaenia, normal haemoglobin, normal white cell count, and normal blood film aside from large (left shifted – megakaryocytic) platelets and occasionally some atypical lymphocytes.

 The platelet count may be as low as < 20 x 109/L

-The blood film must be reviewed by a Laboratory Haematologist (preferably Paediatric) to confirm the diagnosis of ITP
+The blood film must be reviewed by a Laboratory Haematologist (preferably Paediatric) to confirm the film features are in keeping with the clinical diagnosis of ITP

 A bone marrow aspirate is rarely required, and is only considered when the diagnosis is uncertain and a haematological malignancy needs to be excluded